PurveshBaghele/ApacheSpark_intro/lab2/GdeltAnalysis.md

 Aren't those images satisfying :heart_eyes:?
 With r4.4xlarge machines we were able to reach **85%** average cluster CPU usage(approx.) and **90%** core node CPU usage(approx.).
 The task was completed in 8.9 minutes using 20 instances.
 According to our defined performance metrics this machine gives the best balance between cost and time.

-Although the performance metrics defined by us does not account for many factors such as effiecient memory usage, network usage ecectra.
-But it definitely gives us an approximation about the most suitable machine for a problem.
+Although the performance metrics defined by us does not account for many factors such as efficient memory usage, network usage etc. But it definitely gives us an approximation about the most suitable machine for a problem.

 ### Acknowledgement